Setting Motor Range¶

 Setting Spin-Armed and Min Throttle¶

 By default, when the vehicle is armed but not flying, the motors will spin at a slightly slower than normal speed.
-This speed can be configured using MOT_SPIN_ARM paramter (For older versions check MOT_SPIN_ARMED).
-Once the vehicle is flying, we want to ensure that we never output a value that causes the motors to stop spinning, this lower limit can be configured with the THR_MIN or MOT_SPIN_MIN parameter (depending upon the version).
+This speed can be configured using MOT_SPIN_ARM parameter (For older versions check MOT_SPIN_ARMED).
+Once the vehicle is flying, we want to ensure that we never output a value that causes the motors to stop spinning, this lower limit can be configured MOT_SPIN_MIN parameter.